 Rental cars: a few weeks is more than enough time

 Too big of a hassle?
-Use an Agent

-A Daily Mail article claims that people spend an average of 30+ hours planning a trip, and use an average of 38 different resources over five weeks, before a trip is completely planned and booked.
+This Daily Mail article claims that people spend an average of 30+ hours planning a trip, and use an average of 38 different resources over five weeks, before a trip is completely planned and booked.
 That’s a lot!

 Agents like Jubel can save you time, money, and stress by planning your ideal trip.
 No need to scour the internet trying to find the best destinations, bargains, and dealing with fluctuating prices; let an experienced team of travel experts, with a knack for personalizing trips to your style and budget, handle it for you.
 Stress and hassle free.